-- In S-Live mode, tap Edit Light on the touch screen, locate the light position using the trackball, and then press the confirm button on the control panel. - You can also tap the left or right part of Light Pos. to set the light position.
+- In S-Live mode, tap Edit Light on the touch screen, and locate the light position using the trackball, then press Set Key on the control panel. - You can rotate the knob located directly below Light Pos. to set the light position.
 The light icon at the lower-right of the screen will change accordingly, and the shined area of 3D image will be brightened.